DS-RF/Yambo_examples/README.md

 *--enable-memory-profile* is necessary in order to have information in Yambo output about used memory,
 *--enable-dp* asks to compile the code with double precision necessary for optical calculations,
 *--enable-open-mp* tag asks to compile hybrid OpenMP/MPI version of the code.

+In order to see all available option type:

+> ./configure --help

 After the compilation (~4hrs) the yambo/bin directory will contain the following executables:
 ```